dshadoff/TRS-80_TC-8/Theory/README.md

 ### TC-8 Format

-Of course, every file can be decomposed into bytes, and bytes need to be serialized into a series of bits.
+As stated above, every file can be decomposed into bytes, and bytes need to be serialized into a series of bits.
 The most basic format of storage on cassettes must be a bit, and from there, a more comprehensive protocol must be constructed.